hafriedlander/php-peg/README.md

 You can override result storing by specifying a rule-attached function with the given name.
 It will be called with a reference to the current result array and the sub-match - in this case the default storage action will not occur.

-If you specify a rule-attached function for a recursive match, you do not need to name that token at all - it will be call automatically.
-E.g.
+If you specify a rule-attached function for a recursive match, you do not need to name that token at all - it will be called automatically, e.g.

 <pre><code>
 	rulea: tokena tokenb
 	  function tokenb ( &$res, $sub ) { print 'Will be called, even though tokenb is not named or marked with a :' ; }
 </code></pre>

-You can also specify a rule-attached function called `*`, which will be called with every recursive match made
+You can also specify a rule-attached function called `*`, which will be called with every recursive match made:

 <pre><code>
 	rulea: tokena tokenb